metadaddy-sfdc/Shipify-Node-App/README.md

 1. Open this app in a different browser tab even though he is in Salesforce in another tab.
 2. Login via OAuth
-3. Filter invoices by Warehouse (i.e. no context as this app doesnt know where in Salesforce the user is currently in)
+3. Filter invoices by Warehouse because no context as this app doesn't know where in Salesforce the user is currently in.
-4. And finally, select the invoice ship it.
+4. And finally, select an Invoice and ship it.

 ## The Solution